-Corporate governance statement cont.
+Corporate governance statement (continued)

-ASX Principle Status Reference/comment Ask Tillepie Julius Tereferice/comment Principle 1: Lay solid foundations for management and oversight 1.1 Companies should establish the functions reserved to the board and those delegated to senior executives and disclose those functions Α Matters reserved for the Board are included on the Company's website.
-1.2 Companies should disclose the process for evaluating the performance of senior executives A The remuneration of executive and non-executive directors is reviewed by the board with the exclusion of the Director concerned.
+ASX Principle Status Reference/comment Principle 1: Lay solid foundations for management and 1.1 oversight Companies should establish the functions reserved to the board and those delegated to senior executives and disclose those functions Α Matters reserved for the Board are included on the Company's website.
+1.2 Companies should disclose the process for evaluating the performance of senior executives Α The remuneration of executive and non-executive directors is reviewed by the board with the exclusion of the Director concerned.
 The remuneration of management and employees is reviewed by the Board and approved by the Chairman.
 Acting in its ordinary capacity, the Board from time to time carries out the process of considering and determining performance issues including the identification of matters that may have a material effect on the price of company securities.
-Whenever relevant, any such matters are reported to ASX 1.3 Companies should provide the information indicated in the Guide to reporting on Principle 1 Α Principle 2: Structure the board to add value 2.1 A majority of the board should be independent directors Α 2.2 The chair should be an independent director A An independent Chairman was appointed in November 2009, however, due to the sudden resignation of the Managing Director on 31 May 2010, the Chairman was acting as CEO until 31 January 2011 when the new CEO commenced with the Company.
+Whenever relevant, any such matters are reported to ASX 1.3 Companies should provide the information indicated in the Guide to reporting on Principle 1 Α Principle 2: 2.1 Structure the board to add value A majority of the board should be Α independent directors A circle and a Chairman and a circle at a New York and a 2.2 The chair should be an independent director A An independent Chairman was appointed in November 2009, however, due to the sudden resignation of the Managing Director on 31 May 2010, the Chairman was acting as CEO until 31 January 2011 when the new CEO commenced with the Company.
 The Chairman ceased all additional duties on 31 January 2011 and is a non-executive Chairman 2.3 The roles of chair and chief executive officer should not be exercised by the same individual Α 2.4 The board should establish a nomination committee N/A The nomination committee shall comprise of the full Board.
 Acting in its ordinary capacity from time to time as required the Board carries out the process of determining the need for screening and appointing new directors.
 In view of the size and resources available to the Company, it is not considered that a separate nomination committee would add any substance to the process.
-2.5 Companies should disclose the process for evaluating the performance of the board, its committees and individual directors A The remuneration of executive and non executive directors is reviewed by the Board with the exception of the director concerned.
+2.5 Companies should disclose the process for evaluating the performance of the board, its committees and individual directors Α The remuneration of executive and non executive directors is reviewed by the Board with the exception of the director concerned.
 2.6 Companies should provide the information indicated in the Guide to reporting on Principle 2 A (in part) The skills and experience of Directors are set out in the Company's Annual Report and on its website.
-Principle 3: Promote ethical and responsible decision making 3.1 Companies should establish a code of conduct and disclose the code or a summary of the code as to: A The company has formulated a Code of Conduct which can be viewed on the company's website under Corporate Governance Policies. • the practices necessary to maintain confidence in the company's integrity the practices necessary to take into account their legal obligations and the reasonable expectations of their stakeholders the responsibility and accountability of individuals for reporting and investigating reports of unethical practices
+Principle 3: Promote ethical and responsible decision-making 3.1 A = Adopted Companies should establish a code of conduct and disclose the code or a summary of the code as to: • the practices necessary to maintain confidence in the company's integrity • the practices necessary to take into account their legal obligations and the reasonable expectations of their stakeholders • the responsibility and accountability of individuals for reporting and investigating reports of unethical practices Α The company has formulated a Code of Conduct which can be viewed on the company's website under Corporate Governance Policies.
+N/A = Not adop ted